3D Static Mixer Using RBF Sharp Immersed Boundary#

 end

 1. In subsection extrapolation function, length ratio defines the length used to apply the immersed boundaries through interpolation.
-We choose 4 as a compromise between a low value, which is better for the linear solver, and a high value, which is better for mass preservation.
-The latter can also be increased using a finer grid.
+We choose 4 as a compromise between a low value, which is better for the linear solver, and a high value, which is better for mass conservation.
+Mass conservation can also be improved using a finer grid.

 2. In subsection local mesh refinement, refine mesh inside radius factor and refine mesh outside radius factor are both set to 1, which activates minimal crown refinement mode.